Rosemary Beach, Florida

 Rosemary Beach is an unincorporated planned community in Walton County, Florida, United States on a beach side road, CR 30A, on the Gulf Coast.
 Rosemary Beach is developed on land originally part of the older Inlet Beach neighborhood.
 The town was founded in 1995 by Patrick D. Bienvenue, President of Leucadia Financial Corporation, and was designed by Duany Plater-Zyberk & Company.
 The town is approximately 105 acre and, upon completion, included more than 400 home sites and a mixed-use town center with shops, restaurants, and activities.
-The population of Rosemary Beach is approximately 4,328.
-Rosemary Beach is named after Rosemary Milligan, a realtor and gas station owner, whose gas station was located where the Donut Hole is located today.